Sphynx cat: Behavior

 Sphynx are known for their extroverted behavior.
 They display a high level of energy, intelligence, curiosity and affection for their owners.
-They are one of the more dog-like breeds of cats, frequently greeting their owners at the door and are friendly when meeting strangers.
-Sphynx cats tend to be highly attached to their owners, often demanding large amounts of attention, and if said attention is not given, can get into trouble.
-The mischievous cats love to cuddle for body warmth, due to their lack of fur.
+They are one of the more dog-like breeds of cats, frequently greeting their owners at the door, and are friendly when meeting strangers.
+Sphynx cats tend to be highly attached to their owners, often demanding large amounts of attention.
+This breed tends to cuddle for body warmth due to their lack of fur.
 A study was conducted by the Journal of Veterinary Behavior in 2012, and while further research needs to be conducted, purebred Sphynx cats were rated by their owners as friendlier than purebred European cats.

 Care

 Care should be taken to limit the Sphynx cat's exposure to outdoor sunlight at length, as they can develop sunburn and skin damage similar to that of humans.
 In general, Sphynx cats should never be allowed outdoors unattended, as they have limited means to conserve body heat when it is cold.
 In some climates, owners provide coats or other clothing in the winter to help them conserve body heat.

 While they lack much of the fur of other cat breeds, Sphynxes are not necessarily hypoallergenic.
 Allergies to cats are triggered by a protein called Fel d1, not cat hair itself.
 Fel d1 is a protein primarily found in cat saliva and sebaceous glands.
 Those with cat allergies may react to direct contact with Sphynx cats.
 Even though reports exist that some people with allergies successfully tolerate Sphynx cats, they are fewer than those who have allergic reactions.

 The skin of the Sphynx cat is known for its excessive production of a greasy secretion, which often results in the accumulation of a sticky, dark brown, or reddish-brown layer that necessitates regular cleaning.
 Furthermore, Sphynx cats typically produce more earwax than most hairy domestic cats.
 This increased wax production is attributed to the minimal to absent hair within their ears, which allows for the accumulation of dirt, skin oils (sebum), and ear wax, thereby requiring frequent cleaning.
 Additionally, they often accumulate oils and debris under their nails and within their numerous skin folds due to the lack of fur.
 Regular maintenance of these areas, including the nails and skin folds, is essential for the health and hygiene of the breed.